Serial thermometer using

 high by the software (RTS enabled).

-The communication to the PC is bit banging the Hardware Controls (not RS232 protocol), the DTR is used for clocking the ADC and the CTS is used for data input.
+The communication to the PC is bit banging the Hardware Controls, the DTR is used for clocking the ADC and the CTS is used for data input.

 NPN transistor with the collector and the base linked makes linear temperature